Why I Prescribe Iodine for Breast Pain, Ovarian Cysts, and PMDD

 • Seaweed or kelp (2 – 800 mcg per 100 grams).
 Unfortunately, kelp also contains bromine, which prevents iodine uptake and may contain toxic metals.

-• Plant foods like mushrooms and leafy greens, but only if grown on iodine-rich soil.
+• Plant foods like mushrooms and leafy greens, but only with iodine-rich soil.

 Article Rating